What if your CEO is the bully?

 In the case of having a bullying CEO or MD you can be sure that your physical and mental well-being are going to be affected, so you need to start looking after yourself immediately.
 Google tips on building resilience.

 Unless you have been bullied in the past, you don’t necessarily realise that you’re actually being bullied.
 You just feel appalling at your job in their eyes.
-Then after a while (this length of time it takes you to notice decreases with age) you realise that it’s not you – it’s they who have a problem.
+Then after a while (this length of time it takes you to notice decreases with age) you realise that they have a horrid problem taht you have walked into.

 The best way to remain sane when your CEO is a bully is to leave.
 Of course is it.

-If your line manager is a bully there are other tactics (which take a little time) that you can employ to reveal the company’s “negligent retention” approach (blog post to follow soon) but when it is the CEO this is what I recommend:
+If your line manager is a bully there are other tactics (which take a little time) that you can employ to reveal the company’s “negligent retention” approach but when it is the CEO this is what I recommend:

-- If you can’t resign: note down everything you think is unacceptable in a password protected paid-for-by-you mobile phone that does not leave your side.
+- If you can’t resign: note down everything you think is unacceptable in a password-protected file on a mobile phone paid-for-by-you (not your employer) that does not leave your side.
 Then call an employment solicitor and have a free 15 minute conversation to get the latest legal advice for your personal circumstance.
-(Contact me in total confidence if you want are working for a UK employer and want a legal recommendation here)

 - Write a review on Glassdoor.co.uk to help potential new recruits.
 People value them perhaps more than those you can peruse on product/restaurant/accommodation/attraction review sites